-Facilitating Restorative Conferences Curriculum
+Restorative Conferencing Curriculum

-The International Institute for Restorative Practices (IIRP) Facilitating Restorative Conferences Curriculum is designed for two full days of learning (12 hours direct instruction), and it is recommended that it be delivered to the learner in this format.
+The International Institute for Restorative Practices (IIRP) Restorative Conferencing Curriculum is designed for two full days of learning (12 hours of direct instruction in total), and it is recommended that it be delivered to the learner in this format.

 If it isn't possible to deliver the content in person in two days, please see the Curriculum Maps and online tips for this event.
-You have the flexibility to modularize this event and deliver the material online.
+You have the flexibility to modularize this event and to deliver the material online.